victorlin/victorlin.github.io/_posts/2018-01-18-previewing-csv-files.md

 tags: [productivity, software]
 ---

-The CSV file format is often used to store and share tabular data.
+The comma-separated values (CSV) file format is often used to store and share tabular data.
 A CSV file is simply plain text, which makes it easy to share across applications and platforms.

 **Microsoft Excel** and Apple's **Numbers** can open these files as a spreadsheet.
 However, there are times when all you need is a quick and simple read-only option.